 People around the world now depend vitally on computers for their health and well-being.
-Unfortunately, this software can often be exploited by attackers, resulting in terrible harm.
-This class will study how to develop software that is far more resistant to attack.
-This includes how to prevent many vulnerabilities from being in the software in the first place.
-We will also discuss detecting break-ins when they do occur, containing their impact, and responding to them.
-The goal of the class is to prepare you to be able to develop software that is far more secure, and to prepare you to help others do the same.
+Unfortunately, vulnerabilities in their software can sometimes be exploited, resulting in terrible harm.
+This class will study how to prevent these vulnerabilities from being in the software in the first place.
+The goal of the class is to prepare you to be able to develop software with far fewer security vulnerabilities than is typical today, and to prepare you to help others do the same.

 This is an extremely practical class.
-We will cover theory and principles, but we will also cover many practical specifics so you can apply these principles in the real world.
-If you cannot apply the theory, then you understand neither the theory nor the practice.
-What’s more, I want you to have experience in trying to convince others to change their behavior; that is absolutely necessary to get more secure software worldwide.
+We will cover theory and principles, but we will also cover many specifics so you can apply these principles in the real world.
+If you cannot apply the theory, you understand neither the theory nor the practice.
+What's more, I want to have experience trying to convince others to change their behavior to produce more secure software.

 |Prerequisites:||SWE 619 or permission of instructor.
 Must be able to read C and Java and must be able to develop software.|